tean-lai/tean-lai.github.io/content/thoughts/designing-my-website.md

 It's still possible to make sites look aesthetically appealing with minimal JavaScript.

 I believe that we should work with computers as they are, not what we think they are.
 They are not just abstract machines, but concrete machines that take resources to operate.
-Different abstractions require different amounts of resources, and I want to be mindful of such resource-usage when choosing which abstractions to use
+Different abstractions require different amounts of resources, and I want to be mindful of such resource-usage when choosing which abstractions to use.
+This is more a general statement, not trying to shame JavaScript users in particular.
+With JavaScript, there are many things you can build that are much harder to do otherwise, and there is value in building such things too.